Dental Implants River Ridge

 How Long Do Dental Implants Last?

 Dental implants are one of the most permanent solutions for missing teeth, capable of lasting well over 30 years.
 Of course, their exact lifespan depends heavily on your oral health and lifestyle.
-You can help your upgraded smile’s durability by brushing twice a day along with daily flossing and rinsing with an ADA-approved mouthwash.
+You can ensure your new smile’s durability by brushing twice a day along with daily flossing and rinsing with an ADA-approved mouthwash.
 Make sure you visit our dental team every six months for a checkup and cleaning as well!

 How Long Does Dental Implant Surgery Take?